envoyproxy/gateway/site/content/en/latest/tasks/security/backend-mtls.md

 ## Configure Envoy Proxy to use a client certificate

-In addition to enablement of backend TLS with the Gateway-API BackendTLSPolicy, Envoy Gateway supports customizing  TLS parameters.
+In addition to enablement of backend TLS with the Gateway-API BackendTLSPolicy, Envoy Gateway supports customizing TLS parameters such as TLS Client Certificate.
 To achieve this, the [EnvoyProxy][] resource can be used to specify a TLS Client Certificate.

 First, you need to add ParametersRef in GatewayClass, and refer to EnvoyProxy Config: